Ever in My Heart: Production

-Star Barbara Stanwyck did not look back with favor on the five films she made under contract to Warner Bros., which were generally referred to as "women's programmers" or "weepers", although it has been noted that "[s]ome of Stanwyck's finest performances come from [those] early pictures."
+Star Barbara Stanwyck did not look back with favor on the five films she made under contract to Warner Bros.
+Pictures, which were generally referred to as "women's programmers" or "weepers", although it has been noted that "[s]ome of Stanwyck's finest performances come from [those] early pictures."

 Beulah Marie Dix, who co-wrote the story Ever in My Heart was based on, and whose career as a screenwriter bridged the silent and sound eras, founded the screenplay department of the Famous Players–Lasky studio with Cecil B. DeMille's brother William DeMille.

 Reception

 TCM writer Greg Ferrara observed that "Ever in My Heart has fallen into obscurity but deserves a revival of interest.
 It covers difficult subject matter in a surprisingly straightforward and honest manner and though its story takes place during World War I, it has much to say about some of the very things that affect so many people today, all over the world.
 It remains relevant and most importantly, remains one of Barbara Stanwyck's best early efforts."